Last updated: June 2026 · Written by Alen Marrick

 The Seven Sisters are seven distinct chalk cliffs running along the Sussex coast between Seaford and Eastbourne.
 They're genuinely what the White Cliffs of Dover used to look like—pristine, undeveloped, untouched by roads or buildings or commerce.
 Just chalk, grass, sky, and the Channel stretching toward France.

 Unlike Dover (where the A20 carves through the cliffs and a working port dominates the view), the Seven Sisters remain completely wild.
 No modern intrusions.
 No infrastructure.
-Just 14 kilometres of continuous white chalk rising 150 metres above the sea—exactly as it looked when Turner painted it two centuries ago.
+Just 14 kilometres of continuous white chalk above the Channel—exactly as it looked when Turner painted it two centuries ago.

-Most visitors start at either Birling Gap (where the National Trust runs a café and you get beach access via 83 steps) or Exceat (free parking, visitor centre, peaceful).
+Most visitors start at either Birling Gap (where the National Trust runs a café and you get beach access via 83 steps) or Exceat (paid parking ~£7/day, visitor centre, peaceful).
 The full ridge walk from end to end is genuinely challenging—3-4 hours of continuous ups and downs with seven distinct climbs, each of them steep.
 But you can do shorter loops, valley walks, or just visit Cuckmere Haven for the most photographed view.

 Seven Sisters By the Numbers